Judge sticks by ruling that allowed recall petition against Seattle Mayor Jenny Durkan to proceed

 “Judge Roberts clarified for us today … that the Mayor has a larger responsibility to the health and well-being of her community, and that the role of the Chief of Police does not absolve the Mayor of her duty,” petitioner Elliott Grace Harvey, with the Committee to Recall Jenny Durkan said in a statement.

-Roberts took care to note that she didn’t rule on whether Durkan actually did anything wrong.
+Roberts took care to mention that she didn’t rule on whether the city has handled the Black Lives Matter protests appropriately.

 “The court declines to weigh the evidence and make factual determinations as to what has happened and what reasonably should have been done on any step of the way,” the judge wrote.
 “The court does not opine on whether Mayor Durkan should replace Chief Best, or under what circumstances the use of (tear gas) and the like may reasonably and legally be justified.”